Based on your responses, we've outlined your personalized situation and recommended next steps below!

 - Nexus Letter - If evidence exists, I can write a nexus letter supporting your claim.

 - Independent Medical Examination (IME) - We might need to conduct an IME to assess for PTSD if that appears to be a possibility.
+If you have a PTSD diagnosis, the might open the possibility for a positive nexus letter.

 Standard VA Disability Claim Process